In the summer of 2017, I knew a man named Joe Bevilacqua.

 In 1994, Joe testified about the “Monster of Florence” case in the Pietro Pacciani trial.
 At the time of Monster’s homicides, Joe resided in the area of activity of the serial killer, near Florence.
 The last crime took place near his home, the local American war Cemetery, where he worked as superintendent.

-One afternoon in August, while we were on the balcony of Joe’s house, an apartment overlooking the “highway of the sun” and the Chianti hills, I showed him a copy of the first page of the letter from Zodiac with his encrypted identity.
+One afternoon in August, while we were on the balcony of Joe’s house, an apartment overlooking the “highway of the sun” and the Chianti hills, I showed him a copy of the first page of the letter from Zodiac with serial killer’s encrypted identity.

-He took the letter and began to read aloud, translating each line into Italian.
+Joe took the letter and began to read aloud, translating each line into Italian.
 When he reached the thirteen symbols, he smiled: “Forget it.”
 He paused on the line below the cipher.
-“I am mildly cerous…”.

 I noticed another detail, during the first attempts to decipher the message.
 In the 1988 edition of the Oxford English dictionary, the word “Aeneid” and the main character of Virgil’s poem, “Aeneas”, were the only words starting with “Aen”, like Zodiac’s cipher.
 Could there be a connection?